tscnlab/LabHandbook/documentation/src/sops/ocular-physiology/oct/oct.md

 ## 1. Save DICOM and PDF output

+**The OCT machine has to be on in order to access the software on the computer**

-1. In the 3DOCT GUI, click on the participant and select the each of the three different measurement output (Macula, Disc, Anterior)
+1. In the **3DOCT GUI**, click on the participant and select one of the three different measurement output (Macula, Disc, Anterior)
 2. For each of the measurement….
     1. Click on “View” in the side pane
         1. On the menu bar go to “Export” > “Export DCM file”, save file as specified.